 The crossposting was all set up on Diigo's site, and can be sent from there to multiple blogging platforms (so far including LJ, but not DW).
 It's not very sophisticated; I would like it to automatically post every two weeks, for instance, but the only options are daily, weekly, and semiweekly.
 But it works well enough for my purposes.
 Would be great if someone could build on it.

-binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand. ([ drawn ] that's some sushi)
+binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand.
+(Default)

 Almost completely unrelated to what you're talking about (how awesome of me), but tangentially related to something I was trying to figure out earlier, re: tag wrangling.
 You wouldn't happen to have The Dresden Files tags under your purview, would you?
 (I am remembering a discussion where you probably didn't, now that I think about it), or know who does?
 And/or, know how complicated the process would be to untangle the Maggie Dresden tag?
 As is, both Margaret ...
 LeFay/LaFey (way to pick one and stick with it, Butcher) and Margaret...
 Mendoza lead to it, and while the fandom (me too!) is full of (legit!) feelings about some of the other characters' character tags have ended up, this one seems like something a little more technical and a little less personal? ...Now wondering if this happens too in other fandoms with Jrs and Srs.

-binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand. ([ drawn ] that's some sushi)
+binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand.
+(Default)

 Aha, that makes sense.
 Hooray!
 Thank you!
 Expressions of yay!

-binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand. ([ drawn ] that's some sushi)
+binz: a small pink octopus suctions to a woman's face. two chopsticks fly out of her raised hand.
+(Default)

 Nice. :D Thank you!
 Man, one babbly comment and you get all the problems solved.
 (Now I just have to get a Margaret Mendoza in there, because far as I can tell, no one has yet. ...My apologies to [personal profile] highlander_ii.)